 On the day that they lose their baby, and on the day or two leading up to that day, they will be doing things in the same way that we all do loads of different things every day.
 But unlike the rest of us, who will wake up the following day and do other things without too much analysis of what we did the day before, a woman who loses her baby in pregnancy will ask herself if the things she did that day – or the day or two before – could have caused her loss.

-Research-wise, I’ve found lots of papers discussing yoga in pregnancy, most of which either take the view that you described above or skirt around the question of when yoga can be done in pregnancy.
-(Let’s also not forget, of course, that the term yoga includes many different styles and approaches, and that activities like yoga are generally better when individualised to the participant’s needs … such things need noting generally and defining when it comes to research).
-I’ve also found a few trials (like this one and this one) that might have contained useful data, except that they have (fairly understandably given the context) all chosen not to include women who are in their first trimester.
+Research-wise, I’ve found lots of papers discussing yoga in pregnancy.
+Most of them either take the view that you described above or skirt around the question of when yoga can be done in pregnancy.
+Let’s also not forget, of course, that the term yoga includes many different styles and approaches, and that activities like yoga are generally better when individualised to the participant’s needs.
+Such things need noting generally and defining when it comes to research.
+I’ve also found a few trials (like this one and this one) that might have contained useful data.
+Except that they have (fairly understandably given the context) all chosen not to include women who are in their first trimester.

 “Beyer-Nelson’s (2001) review provides good foundational understanding of both the benefits and challenges of integrating yoga into childbirth education.
 However, Beyer-Nelson’s assertion that yoga practice not begin during the first trimester seems rooted in liability concerns for hospitals rather than contemporary exercise guidelines.
 Hospitals may prefer this precaution to avoid liability in the event of first-trimester miscarriage; however, personal conversations with multiple obstetricians lead me to believe that gentle practices such as yoga or massage will not lead to miscarriage in a healthy pregnancy.”
 (50-51)

 I also phoned my favourite pregnancy yoga teacher while writing this post.
 She is very experienced and feels that this concern about yoga in the first trimester is a relatively recent phenomenon.
-Until recently, she told me, no-one even thought about miscarriage in relation to yoga, and she and her colleagues tell women to join the group whenever they want … to choose the time that’s right for them.
+Until recently, she told me, no-one even thought about miscarriage in relation to yoga.
+And she and her colleagues tell women to join the group whenever they want; to choose the time that’s right for them.
 These days, they encounter more and more women who have been told by other teachers that they can’t access a class until they are at least 12 or 14 weeks pregnant.
-My friend tells women that those teachers may be worried that if a woman has a miscarriage then she might blame the teacher, but she explains to women that their approach is to encourage women to make their own decision about what’s right for them.
+My friend tells women that those teachers may be worried that if a woman has a miscarriage then she might blame the teacher.
+But she explains, again, to women that their approach is to encourage women to make their own decision about what’s right for them.